davidje13/web-listener/docs/API.md

 To skip handling an error (e.g. if the error type is not recognised or the output type is not recognised), re-throw it.

-Note that this function is not typically defined on the same handler entity as [`handleRequest`] or [`handler.handleUpgrade`].
+Note that this function is not typically defined on the same `Handler` entity as [`handler.handleRequest`] or [`handler.handleUpgrade`].
 In particular: if a request or upgrade handler throws, the error will _not_ be sent to its own `handleError`, but to the next one in the chain.

 #### `handler.shouldHandleError(error, req, output)`